 Peach Pie Bars

-So, here we are again.
 Peach pie bars!
 For those of us who love the idea of peach pie but don’t want to spend an hour in the kitchen making said pie.
-Easy, fuss-free, handheld.
-I like to think of these as my millennial bars.
-For my friends who are daunted by the task of rolling dough and making pie, but still want a yummy, produce heavy dessert.
-These are for you.
+Easy, fuss-free, and handheld.

 A tender oat and pecan crust bursting with fresh, juicy peaches.
 I can’t get enough of peaches this time of year; that perfect moment when you bite into one and the juices can’t help but roll down your chin and your arm.
-When you need a napkin (or a bath) after eating your peaches, it’s time to make these bars.

-I won’t claim that these bars are necessarily healthy.
+I won’t claim that these peach pie bars are necessarily healthy.
 Sure, they have a bit of rolled oats and fruit in them, but they are a pie first and foremost.
 Also, that’s OK.
 While I love creating healthier versions of my favorite foods, there’s a time and a place for enjoying the real thing without any guilt or consequence.

 Eat one, eat two.
 Savor every last bite of summer.